huyvofjh/SupplyChain/README.md

 # 1. Supply Chain Analysis
 ## 1.1.
 Introduction
 - Show Business Results by Year.
-- Show Business Results by Year.
+- Identify Customer Behaviours and Target Market.
 - Compare Scheduled and Actual Shipping Days.
 How to optimize On Time Shipping ?
 ## 1.2.
 Methodology
 - Collect data from DataCo Global.